The symptoms

 Neurological system

-• Unexplained tremblings
+• Unexplained trembling

-• Burning sensations, throbbing pains
+• Burning sensations, throbbing pain

 • Peripheral neuropathies